Grown Up PANDAS: A Fascinating Case Study

 I have two cases in my practice now of adults who become “psychotic” during PANDAS flares.
 Paranoia, delusions, auditory and visual hallucinations, and explosive violent behavior occur.
 Anti-psychotic medications, all of which block dopamine do not work and tend to exacerbate all of the symptoms.
 A burst of corticosteroids with a slow taper resolves all of the psychosis.

-Many years ago I read an obscure paper on “Steroid Responsive Psychosis”.
+Many years ago, I read an obscure paper on “steroid-responsive psychosis.”
 I have not been able to track it down yet.
 It described several cases of chronic, intense psychosis, generally schizophreniform in nature, which were not responsive to any antipsychotic pharmacotherapy.
 Treatment with prednisone cleared the psychoses.
-The authors were not able to find a source of inflamation such as lupus cerebritis, vasculitis or anything else.
+The authors were not able to find a source of inflammation such as lupus cerebritis, vasculitis, or anything else.
 The cases I describe are identical to those referenced in this paper.
-Might it be that there is a significant subset of patients with chronic, refractory psychotic illnesses who have an autoimmune cerebritis secondary to PANDAS.
+Might it be that there is a significant subset of patients with chronic, refractory psychotic illnesses who have an autoimmune cerebritis secondary to PANDAS?
 I think that is the case.
-To prove this some blood tests need to be done on these patients.
-If I am it right will rock the establishment.
+To prove this, some blood tests need to be done on these patients.
+If I am right, it will rock the establishment.

 Secondly, TW’s colitis was eradicated by the surge of iodine osmotically sucked into his colon.
-Might an iodine treatment be a new and useful tool in the treatment on these afflictions?
-This is a clinical pearl that may have broad applications in the treatment of antibiotic induced colitis such as the notoriously problematic clostridium difficile.
+Might an iodine treatment be a new and useful tool in the treatment of these afflictions?
+This is a clinical pearl that may have broad applications in the treatment of antibiotic-induced colitis such as the notoriously problematic clostridium difficile.

-What if all of these patients had a few blood tests.
-These test are inexpensive and common ones.
-How many cases of PANDAS might be diagnosed.
+What if all of these patients had a few blood tests?
+These tests are inexpensive and common ones.
+How many cases of PANDAS might be diagnosed?
 Treatment of these patients might be expensive on the front end.
 Tonsillectomy at times.
 IVIG for an uncertain period of time.
-But what is the calculus of changing the course of chronic, hopeless patients, disabled, non-productive, absorbing huge resources into healthy, productive folks who work, raise families, pay taxes and premiums, and maybe need IVIG or another therapy once a month.
-To the actuaries and bean counters I submit that the latter group would turn a lot of loss into a lot of gain.
+But what is the calculus of changing the course of chronic, hopeless patients, disabled, non-productive, absorbing huge resources into healthy, productive folks who work, raise families, pay taxes and premiums, and maybe need IVIG or another therapy once a month?
+To the actuaries and bean counters, I submit that the latter group would turn a lot of loss into a lot of gain.